-This topic explores the key concepts of chemical substances as they
+This topic explores the key concepts of chemical substances as they relate to:

 - materials and society

 Key concepts of chemical substances